 The school has lockers for each student, which they are required to use for storing books, valuables, and other items for safekeeping during the day.
-Students are required to keep their lockers locked at all times.
+Students are required to keep their lockers locked at all times!
+Do not share you combination with other students.